 Pneumonia is a common infection of the lungs.
 It usually affects older adults or those with immunodeficiencies, though anyone can fall ill.
 There are a number of ways to prevent developing pneumonia, but there have been discoveries of some seemingly unrelated ways.
 However, did you know that going to your dentist can help prevent your risk of pneumonia?
 While your oral health and your respiratory system are usually thought of as entirely separate, research has shown a curious connection between them.
-We will take a look at the connection between pneumonia prevention and dental hygiene.
+We will take a look at the connection between pneumonia prevention and dental care.
+Because Greenwood Dental believes in providing clients with the most thorough information, you can trust us when it comes time to schedule an appointment or consultation.

 The Mechanisms Behind It All